 Survey reveals projected pay increases and current trends in Utah, Arizona, Colorado and Wyoming

-Salt Lake City, Nov.
-1, 2019 – Utah’s Employers Council, a leader in human resource and employment law services for the business community, recently announced the results of its 2019 Planning Packet Survey that reveals projections about compensation budgets for 2020 and 2019 – ’20 economic conditions.
+Salt Lake City, September 23, 2020 – Utah’s Employers Council, a leader in human resource and employment law services for the business community, recently announced the results of its 2020 Planning Packet Survey that reveals projections about compensation budgets for 2021 and 2020 – ’21 economic conditions, using data collected from July and August, 2020.

-The survey highlights a projected 3.0 percent average employee pay increase for Utah in 2019, and a 5.0 percent increase for top performers.
-Overall, Utah’s average pay is projected to increase by 3 percent in 2019, down 0.3 percent from the actual 3.3 percent pay increase documented this year in Employers Council’s 2019 Benchmark Compensation Survey.
+The survey highlights a projected 2.3 percent average employee pay increase for Utah in 2021, and a 4.6 percent increase for top performers.
+Overall, Utah’s average pay is projected to increase by 2.3 percent in 2020, down 0.8 percent from the 3.1 percent pay increase projection documented this year in Employers Council’s 2020 Benchmark Compensation Survey that included data collected from January – March, 2020.

-“Overall, the survey projects Utah’s salaries will remain strong and employees will continue to experience an upswing in overall compensation.
-In the past year, average employee pay increased by 3.3 percent and it’s estimated to grow another 3 percent in 2020,” said Ryan D. Nelson, president of Employers Council’s Utah office.
+“Overall, the survey projects Utah’s salaries will continue to increase and employees will continue to experience an upswing in overall compensation during the continued volatile economy, In the past year, average employee pay increased by 3.3 percent and it’s estimated to grow another 2.3 percent in 2021,” said Ryan D. Nelson, president of Employers Council’s Utah office.
 “This survey is an incredibly extensive estimate of where the entire state is headed in terms of compensation, and we are pleased to provide such relevant and helpful information to employers.”

 The complete survey separated pay increases geographically among four states, including Arizona, Colorado, Utah and Wyoming, as well as within Utah, including Wasatch North, Wasatch South, Mountainland and Central-Southern.

-When compared with the other states, Utah’s average pay increase for the typical employee was on par with other states, though Utah’s projected pay increase for top performers was down nearly a full percent since 2018, while all other participating states’ projected top performer pay increased.
+When compared with the other states, Utah’s average pay increase for the typical employee was on par with other states, though Utah’s projected pay increase for top performers was down nearly a half a percent since 2019, while all other participating states’ projected top performer pay increased.

 - Colorado – 5.2%